|Best Overall||Wild River Tackle Tek Nomad Lighted Backpack||CHECK LATEST PRICE||

 This price range is typically where you’ll find most sling fishing backpacks, hip packs, and chest packs, though some of the more high-end bags may come in above the $50 price point, depending on how many extra features have been built in.

-This is typically where you’d find most mid-grade tackle backpacks and high-end sling backpacks (such as the Fishpond Summit Sling listed above).
+Between $50 and $100 is typically where you’d find most mid-grade tackle backpacks and high-end sling backpacks (such as the Fishpond Summit Sling listed above).
 You can find some very good tackle backpacks in this price range that won’t break the bank.
 Just don’t expect a lot of added bells and whistles.

-This will be the price range for the more premium tackle backpacks.
+Above $100 will be the price range for the more premium tackle backpacks.
 Price tends to rise with storage capacity and, as in the case of the Wild River Tackle Tek Nomad, the added extras that get built into the bags.

 How we chose our top picks

 Fishing is not a “one-size-fits-all” activity, and an angler’s needs in a fishing backpack can range widely depending on the style of fishing and the prospective quarry.
 With these different needs in mind, we tried to incorporate recommendations that would best cover the spectrum of needs.
 In order to find our best picks, we scoured countless lists of top tackle bags, sling bags, hip packs, and chest packs.
 We did hands-on testing of most of the listed bags, packing them with our own gear to test durability, accessibility, and storage capacity.
-We read customer reviews and bounced Amazon product pages off from manufacturing product pages to ensure accuracy of information.
+We read customer reviews and bounced Amazon product pages off from manufacturing product pages to ensure the accuracy of information.
 After all of this, I feel confident in the recommendations we’ve made, and though I can’t guarantee you’ll catch more fish because of it, I can guarantee these bags will help you keep your line in the water for longer, which is usually half the battle.

 FAQs on fishing backpacks